 A complaint cannot be filed in any court.
 For example, if you want to take someone to court for an issue that arises out of a housing matter, Attorney Corson almost always recommends bringing the matter before the housing court for your geographic area because the housing court specializes in housing matters and has a better understanding of the housing laws.

 The decision to be represented by an attorney in a small claims proceeding is best made upon analyzing the facts and circumstances.
 For example, maybe you are not comfortable with public speaking and will not be able to convey your issue clearly to the clerk magistrate.
 In a situation like this you may want to be represented by an attorney if there is a large sum of money at stake.

 What can I do if I lose in small claims court?

-If you’re the Plaintiff and you lose in small claims court the matter is over.
+If you’re the plaintiff and you lose in small claims court the matter is over.
 However, if your the defendant and you lose, you can appeal the decision.
-Read the entire judgement completely and follow the directions if you choose to appeal the decision because you only have a few days to file your appeal.
+Read the entire judgement completely and follow the directions if you choose to appeal the decision you only have a few days to file your appeal.